kjon-life/bedrock-k/README.md

 # Hello!
 Should we prompt?

-I've been a builder 🍀 all my life making systems that work for enterprise, production loads.
+I've been a builder 🍀 all my life.

-An arc of 'AI' is exchange of information within context to create value.
-As product, that means I get to work on something which solves an experience problem, or a business problem, or both, because someone is willing to pay for that solution.
-Let me be succinct:  So far, no one is paying me for this.
-Since it produces delight in me, perhaps it is art?
+The arc of 'AI' allows us to build information within context to create value.
+As product, that means we build something which solves an experience problem, or a business problem, or both, and someone is willing to pay for our solution.

+Let me be succinct:  If no one is paying me for this (yet), and since it produces delight in me, perhaps it is art?

-The project has four systems:
+The project has four de rigueur systems:

 1. A code generation model.
 2. A chat history summarization model.